wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/managing-database-transactions/src/managing_database_transactions/Module.md

 $ ballerina build --experimental managing_database_transactions
 ```

 This creates the executables.
-Now run the `managing_database_transactions.jar` file created in the above step.Path to the `ballerina.conf` could be provided using the `--b7a.config.file` option.
+Now, run the `managing_database_transactions.jar` file created in the above step.
+Path to the `ballerina.conf` file can be provided using the `--b7a.config.file` option.

 ```bash
 $ java -jar target/bin/managing_database_transactions.jar --b7a.config.file=path/to/ballerina.conf/file